 So let’s pitch and package random, made-up things.
 Why?
-Because it takes practice, because you’re too close to your own stuff to do it right and because it’s fun.
+Because it takes practice and because you’re too close to your own stuff to do it right.
+And because it’s fun.

 First up: two different bands.

-The first band is a trio: drummer, guitar and bass / lead singer.
-They’re all recent music school graduates in their late twenties, serious and talented.
-They play a lot of punk rock and post-grunge.
+Band A is a trio: drummer, guitar and bass / lead singer.
+They’re all recent music school graduates in their late twenties.
+They’re serious, seriously talented, good-looking and ready to break out.
+Let’s say they play a lot of punk rock and post-grunge.

 Here’s a real-life example of this sort of thing.
 A ton of people — 383,000 plus — have watched this kid sing, DON’T BRUSH MY HAIR IN KNOTS while her brother or neighbor kid banged on the drums.

-Alright, here’s your homework: Write a one sentence pitch for each band.
+Alright, here’s your homework: Write a one-sentence pitch for each band.
 Four words, if you want to ace this.
-Six words if you feel like a nancypants and cheaty McCheater.
+Six words if you feel like a Cheaty McCheaterface.